MONTHLY CHECKLIST TO SIMPLIFY YOUR LIFE (+ FREE PRINTABLE)

 - What are you planning to do for self-care this month?
 Keep it simple but strategic so that it really makes a difference to how you feel.

 - What books do you want to read this month?
-I like to keep a wish list on my phone or check out this page if you need some inspiration!
+I like to keep a wish list on my phone so I don’t forget a good book when I hear about one!

 - What podcasts do you want to listen to this month?
 I listen to them whilst walking the dog, doing the dishes and waiting to pick my kids up from school.

 - Is there anything you’d like to declutter this month?
-Check my monthly decluttering series for some ideas!
+Check out this free 30-day Declutter Challenge for some ideas!

 - What deep-cleaning projects are you going to tackle?
 I like to do a little bit regularly so it doesn’t build up!